 Domestic Protection Act 1982

 The first law to address domestic violence specifically was the Domestic Protection Act 1982.
-It provided for non-violence and non-molestation orders, to be made on application to the district or family court.
+This provided for non-violence and non-molestation orders, to be made on application to the district or family court.

-The non-molestation order prevented a separated partner from stalking and from entering the applicant’s property.
-However it ceased to apply if the couple began living together again.
+The non-molestation order prevented a separated partner from stalking the applicant or entering their property.
+It ceased to apply if the couple began living together again.

 In addition, occupation and tenancy orders were available to enable the applicant to keep living in a previously shared home.
 A 1986 amendment introduced mandatory stopping-violence programmes for perpetrators of intimate partner violence.